wahlflo/credentialer/README.md

 docker exec -it ollama ollama pull llama3
 ```

-The LLM is now ready :smile:
+Now, the LLM is ready :smile:

 To advise ``Credentialer`` to use it you have to specify the flags ``-llm ollama``.